cmaureir/progra-alma/classes/class1.rst

 The **float** type allow to represent real numbers.

-The name ``float`` comes from the term `floating point`_, that is the way of the computer to represent internally the real numbers.
+The name ``float`` comes from the term `floating point`_, which is an internal representation of real numbers in a computer.

 .. _floating point: http://en.wikipedia.org/wiki/Floating_point

-We need to be carefully,
+We need to be careful,
-because the real numbers cannot be represented exactly by a computer.
+because real numbers cannot be represented exactly by a computer.
 For example,
 the decimal number 0.7